jojoclt/notes/docs/Installing Tensorflow on WSL/Installing Tensorflow v1 or v2 on WSL2 (Windows Subsystem on Linux) using conda environment.md

 ## For v1.x
 With the release of TF 2.0, Google announced that new major releases will not be provided on the TF 1.x branch after the release of TF 1.15 on October 14.
 And older version of Tensorflow will need different version of CUDA and cuDNN.
 And also even you are able to find the older version of CUDA and cuDNN version on NVIDIA archives.
 RTX 30xx cards requires CUDA 10 and above.

-So in order to install TF v1, you can use a modified version of tensorflow from NVIDIA from [HERE](https://github.com/NVIDIA/tensorflow) which makes it backward compatible for RTX 30xx cards and also for other GPU cards and this modified version of Tensorflow can also use the latest version of cuDNN.
+So in order to install TF v1, you can use a modified version of tensorflow from [NVIDIA](https://github.com/NVIDIA/tensorflow) which makes it backward compatible for RTX 30xx cards and also for other GPU cards and this modified version of Tensorflow can also use the latest version of cuDNN.

 ### Requirements
 - Ubuntu 20.04 or later (64-bit)